 Below are just a few items that should be considered as part of the valuation process.

-Market conditions will affect the price of a practice that you are trying to purchase or sell.
+Market conditions will affect the price of an optometry practice that you are trying to purchase or sell.
 Unfortunately, there is little that either a buyer or seller can do to combat fluctuations in the market.

-Market conditions can affect the purchase or sale of a practice.
+Market conditions can affect the purchase or sale of an optometry practice.
 If you know that the market is not good for buyers, you might want to wait a bit longer to make a purchasing move.

 In some cases, buyers and sellers cannot avoid poor timing.
 However, if you plan out your purchase or sale long enough in advance, you should be able to make some minor adjustments to account for some shorter-term fluctuations.

-As a buyer, you want the optometry practice to make you money.
+When buying an optical practice, you want the practice to make you money.
 You should consider whether the current business model is sustainable and whether the practice will generate sufficient earnings to make the purchase price make sense.
 Income must also be available to service debt and allow you to bring home some income as well.

 The size of the practice will significantly affect the value.
 A larger practice in a prime location should generally be valued higher compared to a similar but smaller practice in a less desirable location.
 How long the practice has been in place will matter as well—is the practice old and established, or is it a start-up?
 Does it have options for growth, or is the business model simply set to be sustainable?